Think you have Woodworm? Contact Us for Help

 Below is a short summary of the typical woodworm beetles and areas where you can typically find them.
-You can also find out more information about woodworm beetles by visiting our woodworm lifecycle web page.
 Alternatively, if you suspect you might have a woodworm issue you can also visit our woodworm tell tale signs web page to help you determine if the beetles are present in your property.

 The most common form of woodworm beetle is the common furniture beetle.
 The common furniture woodworm beetle (Anobium punctatum) is a wood boring beetle measuring 2.7-4.5mm in length and has a brown ellipsodial body with a pronotum resembling a monk's cowl.